tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/javascript/nodejs.md

 - Each FEC has its own scope, containing variables and functions defined within that particular function.
 - When a function completes its execution, its FEC is typically removed from the call stack.

+## VS Code debugging

+There are a few ways you can debug your Node.js programs in VS Code:

+- Use auto attach to debug processes you run in VS Code's **integrated terminal**.
+- Use the JavaScript debug terminal, similar to using the integrated terminal.
+- Use a launch config to start your program, or attach to a process launched outside of VS Code.

+---

+If the Auto Attach feature is enabled, the Node debugger automatically attaches to certain Node.js processes that have been launched from VS Code's Integrated Terminal.

+---

+In a similar way to auto attach, the JavaScript Debug Terminal will automatically debug any Node.js process you run in it.
+You can create a Debug Terminal by running the Debug: Create JavaScript Debug Terminal command from the Command Palette (kbs(workbench.action.showCommands)), or by selecting the Create JavaScript Debug Terminal from the terminal switcher dropdown.

+`npm test --watch`

+---

+Launch configs are the traditional way to set up debugging in VS Code, and provide you the most configuration options for running complex applications.

+Debugging configurations are stored in a `launch.json` file located in your workspace's `.vscode` folder.

 ## FAQs

 CommonJS vs ESM